ZombiePointer/SDL-Audio-Player/README.md

 # SDL-Audio-Player
 A basic, single-header implementation of an [SDL Mixer 1.2](https://www.libsdl.org/projects/mixer) WAV file audio player in [SDL2](https://www.libsdl.org/).
 The player can play both sound effect files and music tracks.
+It can also change sound effect and music volume separately, and allows you to pause and stop audio playback.

 **As far as I'm aware, SDL Mixer is only compatible with sound files saved in the 16-bit WAV format.** If your file is not saved in that format, it may not play correctly.